-Although the 10 elements presented in this guide are based on evidence and expert opinion, the best way to improve population health depends on the situation where the work is being done.
+The elements presented in this guide are intended to highlight best practices and resources for key topics, but the best way to improve population health depends on where the work is being done.
 Many different types of organizations and people, personal decisions, and social and environmental situations influence the health of individuals, subpopulations, and populations.
 The mix and degree of impact from these influential factors, or determinants of health, differ by location.